The Other Side (Tonight Alive album)

-The Other Side is the second studio album by Australian rock band Tonight Alive.
+The Other Side is the second studio album by the Australian rock band Tonight Alive.

-Background and
+Background

 On 12 March 2013 the group released as a music video for "Breakdown", a track that features Benji Madden of Good Charlotte.
 In March and April 2013, the group supported The Story So Far and Man Overboard on their co-headlining US tour, dubbed The Suppy Nation Tour.
 Sessions were held at Sapphire Beach Acreage in Coffs Harbour, New South Wales, Australia, with producer and engineer Dave Petrovic.
 Dan Korneff mixed the recordings at Sonic Debris Recording Studio in New York City, United States; Brad Blackwood mastered the album at Euphonic Masters.

 Composition

 Vocalist Jenna McDougall spoke to Alternative Press about the record:

 "There are definitely some sad songs on the album, and I think there are a few heartbreakers, but there are also songs like 'The Fire' that's a super-liberating, empowering punk song.
 I'm so proud of that song because the lyrics are really passionate, affirmative and positive, but the music is really aggressive. [...]

 "We are quite, not a bipolar band, but I think this album is really about finding our sound but at the same time also accepting that we don't have one particular sound.
 Not all our songs are going to be the same, and you can't put them under the same umbrella.
 Some of them are poppy, some of them are really heavy and some of them are somewhere in the middle.
 We found a balance on this record, and I'm proud of that because I think it's just being true as human beings.
 You can be at both ends of the scale."

 McDougall explained that there is "a lot more cohesive [because] I know my voice a lot better.
 I'm excited because the songs have got a very pop structure but [they've] still got a lot of edge."
 The title track was originally three verses longer but the band edited the track down.
 This original version was more country-orientated and was inspired by "Your Guardian Angel" by the Red Jumpsuit Apparatus.
 It was edited down as the band expected the song to be released as a single and work "better as a radio song", according to McDougall.
 She found the decision "hard for me" as the song was personal to her.
 The chorus was completely rewritten a moment before McDougall was going to record her vocals for the song.
 It "tells the story of going from being friends to falling in love, and then the complications that followed before becoming just friends again."